The Complete Guide to the U.S. Immigration Medical Exam

 The immigration medical exam is a crucial part of the green card application process.
 Under U.S. immigration law, all green card applicants must complete the immigration medical exam to confirm that they are in good health and are fit to live in the United States as permanent residents.
-If you have wondered what the point of the immigration medical exam is, what exactly the medical process involves - including how much it costs, how to find a doctor, what medical tests you will undergo, and what happens after - this article has it all!
-We explain the entire immigration medical exam process and discuss certain health conditions that may make you "inadmissible" to the United States.
+This article explains the purpose of the immigration medical exam, what's involved in the process, how much the exam costs, how to find a doctor, and what medical tests you will undergo.
+It also explains certain health conditions that may make you "inadmissible" to the United States.

 Receiving a medical examination is an essential part of your immigration process to obtain a green card.
 Your green card application process is incomplete without the immigration medical exam.
 A government-authorized doctor will conduct the exam, which will include: